mike4192/spotMicro/README.md

 git submodule update --recursive
 ```

-If git permission errors are encountered, try the following suggestions via [this stackoverflow post](https://stackoverflow.com/questions/8197089/fatal-error-when-updating-submodule-using-git).
+If any git permission errors are encountered, try the following suggestions via [this stackoverflow post](https://stackoverflow.com/questions/8197089/fatal-error-when-updating-submodule-using-git).

 Since the same repo is checked out on both a pi and a laptop/PC, you will need to install an i2c library on the laptop/pc for the software to compile correctly.
 The `i2cpwm_board` node is not run on the laptop/pc, but compilation will look for dependencies for this node.
 Install the necessary library via:
 `sudo apt-get install libi2c-dev`